You just want to show up and start sailing. We love it, and we facilitate it! But there’s methodology to our madness. We consider and use things like…

 - balance of structure and spontaneity

-Our pedagogy and methodology for sailing instruction are rooted in almost 50 years of family history with two sailing schools, and two generations of instructional cross-training in skiing and snowboarding.
+Our pedagogy and methodology for sailing instruction are rooted in over 50 years of family history with two sailing schools, and two generations of instructional cross-training in skiing and snowboarding.
 We keep learning so we can keep improving our teaching.
 Our Director and Head Bozo in Charge, Captain Stephen Glenn Card, took his first surfing lesson after the school’s latest Virgin Islands (BVI) trip this January.
 One major reason?
 Becoming a student again at something to help teach everything better.

 You can have fun while efficiently learning to sail.
 If you don’t feel safe and aren’t having fun, you’re not going to learn and probably won’t continue with the sport.
 We make sure you do.